This post may contain affiliate links. Click for complete disclosures.

 - Preheat the oven to 350 degrees F and line a 8x8 baking dish with parchment paper.

-- In a separate bowl whisk together the eggs and the sugar until it is light and fluffy.
+- In a separate bowl whisk together the eggs and the sugar until it is light and fluffy.3 Eggs, 1 ¼ Cups Sugar

-- Slowly whisk in the chocolate to the egg mixture.
+- Slowly mix in the chocolate to the egg mixture.

-- Fold in the cassava and arrowroot starch.
+- Fold in the cassava and arrowroot starch.½ Cup Cassava Flour, ½ Cup Arrowroot Starch

-- Pour the batter into your prepared baking dish and bake in the preheated oven for 25-30 minutes, or until the top of the brownies are shiny and center still looks dense.
+- Pour the batter into your prepared baking dish and bake in the preheated oven for 25-30 minutes, or until the top of the brownies is starting to crack and a fork comes out with a few crumbs on it.
+Do NOT overbake the brownies.

 If you make this recipe, please let me know!
 Leave a comment, rate it, and don't forget to tag a photo #grainfreetable or @grainfreetable on Instagram.
 I'd love to see what you come up with!